CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/data/data_overview.md

 ### Listener characteristics

 We provide metadata characterising the hearing abilities of listeners, so the audio signals teams generate can be individualised.
-The same types of data is available for training and validation.
+The same types of data is available for training and development.

 The quantification of the listeners' hearing is done with left and right pure tone air-conduction audiograms.
 These measure the threshold at which people can hear a pure-tone sound.
 [More information on what audiograms are and how they're measured](/docs/learning_resources/Hearing_impairment/edu_measuring_HI#audiograms).